Rick's Free Auto Repair Advice

 P0174 System too Lean (Bank 2)

-The codes are telling us that this is a “V” style engine because it shows codes for two engine banks and both oxygen sensors are detecting a rich condition in the exhaust before the catalytic converter.
+The codes tell us that this is a “V” style engine because it shows codes for two engine banks, and both oxygen sensors detect a rich condition in the exhaust before the catalytic converter.

-Why think it’s caused by a bad purge valve?
+Why it’s often caused by a bad purge valve on Ford products

-First, Fords have a high failure rate on the purge valve.
-Then tend to stick in the open position.
-That allows them to constantly suck fuel vapor from the charcoal canister.
+• Fords have a high failure rate on the purge valve— They tend to stick in the open position.
+That allows them to suck fuel vapor from the charcoal canister constantly.

 P0172, P0175 caused by bad purge valve sucking gas vapors from the charcoal canister